Karl-Anthony Towns: Professional career

-Minnesota Timberwolves (2015–present)
+Minnesota Timberwolves (2015–2024)

 Rookie of the Year (2015–2016)

 On June 25, 2015, Towns was selected by the Minnesota Timberwolves with the first overall pick in the 2015 NBA draft.
 He signed his rookie scale contract with the Timberwolves on July 7, and made his NBA debut in the Timberwolves' season opener against the Los Angeles Lakers on October 28, recording 14 points and 12 rebounds as a starter in a 112–111 win.
 In the following game on October 30 against the Denver Nuggets, his 28 points and 14 rebounds propelled the Timberwolves to their first 2–0 start with two wins on the road in team history.
 Over his first 13 games of the season, Towns averaged 16.0 points and 10.4 rebounds per game.
 Those numbers dropped, however, to 8.4 points and 6.0 rebounds over the next five games.
 Despite this, on December 3, he was named Western Conference Rookie of the Month for November, becoming just the seventh Timberwolves player to win NBA Rookie of the Month honors.

 On January 20, 2016, Towns had a season-best game with 27 points and career highs of 17 rebounds and six blocks in a 106–94 loss to the Dallas Mavericks.
 On January 29, he recorded 32 points and 12 rebounds in a loss to the Utah Jazz, becoming the youngest player to have 30 points and 10 rebounds in a game since Kevin Durant did so in 2008.
 On February 2, he was named Western Conference Rookie of the Month for January—his third consecutive rookie of the month honor.
 On February 10, he scored a then career-high 35 points in a 117–112 win over the Toronto Raptors.
 Three days later, he won the 2016 NBA All-Star Weekend Skills Challenge over point guard Isaiah Thomas, becoming the tallest, heaviest, and youngest winner of the event.
 On March 3, named Western Conference Rookie of the Month for February, joining teammate Andrew Wiggins (November, December 2014, January, February 2015) as the second player in Wolves history to earn NBA Rookie of the Month honors in four consecutive months.